thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 approach does not utilize certificates to its widest extent, it is a solution that extends the capabilities offered by a raw public key approach.

 ### Subject Public Key Info

 The subjectPublicKeyInfo field indicates the algorithm and any associated parameters for the ECC public key.
 This profile uses the id-ecPublicKey algorithm identifier for ECDSA signature keys, as defined and specified in
 {{!RFC5480}}.
-This specification assumes that devices supported one of the following algorithms:
+This specification assumes that devices support one of the following algorithms:

 - id-ecPublicKey with secp256r1,